darahea/joule_extensibility/tutorials/weather/step3/index.md

   postalCode: <? postalCode ?>
 ```

-The `lookup_location` dialog helper function will be used to lookup the city entered by the user to a `placeid`, which is required for querying the weather information.
+The `lookup_location` dialog helper function will be used to look up the city entered by the user to a `placeid`, which is required for querying the weather information.
 A `city` parameter is required for this dialog function.
 In the actions of the dialog function, the GET call to the following endpoint should be performed by using the `WeatherService` system alias:

 ```/location/search?query=<? city ?>&language=en-US&format=json```